mosse-security/threat-hunting-samples/README.md

 # Introduction

-With this Github repository, [Mossé Cyber Security Institute](https://www.mosse-institute.com/) offers you three (3) datasets to practice Threat Hunting.
+With this Github repository, [Mossé Cyber Security Institute](https://www.mosse-institute.com/) offers you multiple datasets to practice Threat Hunting.

-The datasets contain forensics data for 25, 50 and 75 machines respectively.
 For educational purposes, the answers to dataset 1 have been made available.
 For the other two datasets, it will be up to you to determine which devices have been compromised.

 # Getting Started